ibrahimhamdy22/How-To-Learn-Full-Stack-Web-Development-from-0-to-employable/README.md

 Welcome to Day 4 of my journey to learn web development!
 Here are today's tasks:

 I would study shayhowe website and read all the 12 articles:
-- Finish Khan Academy and Tech Crunch from class 3, HTML only Read Learn layout.
+- Finish BBC website
+- Finish TechCrunch website UI

 Stay tuned for updates on my progress and code repository!